 The lifespan of most gas furnaces is between 15 to 20 years.
-A furnace that’s older than 20 years should be replaced, and not only because it will be at a much higher risk for a breakdown, additional repairs, and safety hazards.
-Older furnaces are much less energy efficient than newer models, and choosing to retire the aging heating system you currently have for one with a higher AFUE rating will significantly reduce your heating bills.
+A furnace that’s older than 20 years should be replaced, not only because it will be at a much higher risk for a breakdown, additional repairs, and safety hazards.
+Older furnaces are much less energy efficient than newer models and choosing to retire the aging heating system you currently have for one with a higher AFUE rating will significantly reduce your heating bills.

 Electronic ignition systems replacing pilot lights

 The standing pilot light was the conventional furnace’s way of igniting the burners whenever gas flowed to them.
 But this pilot light had to remain burning all through the heating season, draining fuel even when the furnace wasn’t running.
 The new electronic ignition systems only activate as needed and use much less power over the winter.

 A specific type of high-efficiency furnace called a condensing furnace contains a second heat exchanger that allows the unit to draw additional heat from the combustion gas.
 Instead of venting out the vapor left over in the first heat exchanger, it goes to the second exchanger where it is condensed to emanate even more heat.